Firefox is my office, I have hundreds of Tabs open!

 Nowadays, with our high-end computers, we have lot’s memory in our desktops – at least 8GB RAM or more.

 Recently Firefox got a bad attitude on my browsing behaviour and did not like it when I have open many tabs and – oh my god – two Firefox windows!
 The browser got bad symptoms like parts of the window gets black, blinks black when scrolling and crashes suddenly.
-I was curious and installed a Firefox Add-On called Memory Restart which shows current memory usage in the browser window and displays red numbers if memory usage is higher than a specific user-set threshold.
+I was curious and installed a Firefox Add-On called Memory Restart (not available anymore) which shows current memory usage in the browser window and displays red numbers if memory usage is higher than a specific user-set threshold.
 My warning level was about 3000 MegaByte (3 GB), because Firefox crashed if it’s memory usage got near this threshold.

 The Cure: 64-bit